DiLi-Lab/EMTeC/README.md

 word length information, and frequency values are added to a temporary file `annotation/temp_annotated_data.csv`.
 Then the surprisal values are extracted from the language models specified in the bash call and the final annotations are saved in `annotations/word_level_annotations.csv`.

+Surprisal for the texts is extracted in two different ways: once only the text itself is given as input, and once both the text and the prompts are given as input for possible analyses with the transition scores, which are also conditioned on the prompt.
+The surprisal column names are of the shape `surprisal_{model-name}`, or `surprisal_p_{model-name}` if the surprisal was extracted for the text with the model receiving also the prompt.

 **Note:** In order to prompt the models, you need GPUs set up with [CUDA](https://developer.nvidia.com/cuda-downloads).